 - Properly cook your vacuum sealed meats to fully eliminate any bacteria.
 Sausage should be cooked to 165 degrees F.

-- Keep food covered or packaged at all times to prevent cross-contamination with other foods, especially when cooling sausage.
+- Always keep food covered or packaged to prevent cross-contamination with other foods, especially when cooling sausage.

 - Keep your vacuum sealing materials covered and stored off the floor to prevent contamination from cleaning products and dust.